JDAI-CV/DNNLibrary/README.md

 Only four lines!
 And the model file is got from my [convert tool](https://github.com/daquexian/DNN_convert_tool) from pretrained caffemodel.

 If you use the "raw" NNAPI, the code will increase dramatically.
-Setting up a LeNet need 200+ lines.
-(You may want to check out the first commit of this repo)
+Setting up a LeNet needs 200+ lines.
+(For the 200+ lines LeNet you can check out the second commit of this repo)

 ## Preparation